Māori protest movement: "The Treaty is a Fraud"

-Possibly as a result to the failure of the Waitangi Tribunal to achieve much, many Māori activists in the early 1980s stopped asking for the Treaty to be honoured and instead argued that it was a fraudulent document.
+Some Māori activists in the early 1980s stopped asking for the Treaty to be honoured and instead argued that it was a fraudulent document.
 They argued that Māori had been tricked in 1840, that either they had never agreed to sign away their sovereignty or that pākehā breaches of the Treaty had rendered it invalid.
 Since the Treaty was invalid, it was argued, the New Zealand government had no right to sovereignty over the country.
 This argument was broadly expressed in Donna Awatere's book Māori Sovereignty.

 Activism and the Tribunal

 In 1985 the Treaty of Waitangi Act was amended to allow the Tribunal to investigate historic breaches of the Treaty.
 It was also given more funding and its membership increased.
 In addition, the Treaty was mentioned in several pieces of legislation, and a number of court cases increased its importance.
 As a result, most Māori activists began to call once again for the Treaty to be honoured.
 Many protesters put their energies into Treaty claims and the management of settlements, but many also argued that the Tribunal was too underfunded and slow, and pointed out that because its recommendations were not binding the government could (and did) ignore it when it suited them.
 Some protesters continued to argue for Māori sovereignty, arguing that by negotiating with the Tribunal Māori were only perpetuating the illegal occupying government.

+In December 2023, activist group Te Waka Hourua defaced the English version of the Treaty of Waitangi at the "Signs of a Nation" exhibition at Te Papa Museum in Wellington.
+The group accused the Museum of "perpetuating a lie long used by the government to trample Māori rights and enforce colonial rule on the land and its people."
+Police arrested 12 people on charges of intentional damage and breaching bail while eight were arrested for trespassing.
+In response to the protest action, Te Papa chief executive Courtney Johnston and Māori co-leader Dr Arapata Hakiwai said that they had heard the protesters' message and would "renew" the "Signs of a Nation" exhibition to reflect a range of perspectives.
+Stuff also reported that Te Papa had promised to replace the "Signs of a Nation" exhibit two years previously.